-Declared a marine reserve in 1995, Cabo Pulmo is a prime spot at the tip of Baja California for diving, getting up close to a spectacularly colorful array of marine life.
+Declared a marine reserve in 1995, Cabo Pulmo is a prime spot at the tip of Baja California for diving, getting up close to a spectacularly colourful array of marine life.
 Every season offers something unique and it's suitable for all experience levels.

 Diving Isla Espiritu Santo